Eric Anthony Comstock

 Mentoring and Teaching Youth

 I have started an outreach project through the Davidson Institute providing mentoring and teaching of high-level topics to high-potential youth who do not otherwise have access to these topics due to age restrictions.
-I have mainly focused on topics such as programming, calculus, and orbital mechanics which promote further education in STEM.
-In total, I have directly mentored 19 students in individual capacities, and have compiled my materials to create small group classes for young audiences focusing on STEM topics.
-This will greatly enhance the promotion and acquisition of advanced topics and foster a love for science among younger generations.
 For more information about this outreach, please see my "Mentoring and Teaching" page.

 Fun Facts